Malay-Thakkar/Ethereum-Voting-Dapp/README.md

 (Fig.9.2 Implementation)

-That generate Voting.json file in build folder that put in following path: \client\src
+That generates Voting.json file in the build folder that is put in the following path: \client\src

 Step-3 Frontend Start